Get Help from Bob Vila

 Regardless of what you choose for a paint makeover—a kitchen cabinet, dresser or chair—you’ll want to start by wiping it down with lightly soapy water to remove dust and dirt.
 Once dry, make a fair assessment of the piece.
 Is the color so strong or the finish so uneven that it will require a primer?
 Are there rough spots, flaking paint or gouges that need sanding or wood putty?
 Has the finish been sealed in any way?
-You’ll want to do everything possible to make the surface ready to accept the new paint.
+You’ll want to do everything possible to make the surface ready when painting furniture.

 Here are the professional tips that I live by for successful paint makeovers (and you can bet that I learned a few of them the hard way!):